vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 1. The tool handles installing packages during Setup Assistant in a DEP enrollment during "PreStage".
 Packages defined in "Stage 1" or "Stage 2" will not install until a user session is active.
 This allows the admin to install critical tools first, before the user even gets to the desktop, then install user-context tools and UI windows once the user is in their session.
 With this model of deployment, the admin can create any custom installation deployment flow they want.
 2. The InstallApplications tool also provides detailed verbose logging that can be used for troubleshooting issues with individual installer packages.
 Native MDMClient logging is sparse and is harder to sift through when issues arise (see [Troubleshooting section](https://github.com/vmwaresamples/AirWatch-samples/tree/master/macOS-Samples/BootstrapPackage#troubleshooting)).
-3. For Mac fleets that are not all updated to 10.12.6+, and the admin wants to push Bootstrap + AirWatch Agent on enrollment, this tool will be required to ensure all packages install (see [Caveats](https://github.com/vmwaresamples/AirWatch-samples/tree/master/macOS-Samples/BootstrapPackage#caveats))
+3. For Mac fleets where the admin wants to push Bootstrap + AirWatch Agent + possibly additional packages on enrollment, this tool will be required to ensure all packages install (see [Caveats](https://github.com/vmwaresamples/AirWatch-samples/tree/master/macOS-Samples/BootstrapPackage#caveats))
 4. The Admin wants to use DEP+Bootstrap to replace their imaging workflow to provision devices with multiple softwares automatically